 calcium carbonate, calcium citrate, calcium glubionate, calcium gluconate, calcium lactate, calcium phosphate, tricalcium phosphate

-Calcium is the most abundant mineral in the human body and the major component in bone.
-Most calcium in the body is found in the bones in a mineral form called calcium hydroxyapatite.
+Calcium is the most abundant mineral in the human body.
+It’s also the main component in bone.
+Most calcium is found in the bones in a mineral form.
+This is called calcium hydroxyapatite.

-Calcium is a fundamental building block of bone and tooth enamel.
-It is incorporated into bone and enamel as calcium hydroxyapatite and other related crystalline forms.
-Calcium is also essential for muscle contraction and relaxation.
-It plays a role in sending nerve impulses, controlling nerve irritability, and the clotting of blood.
-Calcium is also an enzyme cofactor that aids the endocrine and exocrine glands.
+Calcium is a building block of bone and tooth enamel.
+It’s in bone and enamel as calcium hydroxyapatite and other forms.
+Calcium is also needed for muscle contraction and relaxation.
+It plays a role in sending nerve impulses and controlling nerve irritability.
+It also helps to clot blood.
+Calcium is also an enzyme cofactor.
+It aids the endocrine and exocrine glands.

-As indicated below, calcium is measured in milligrams (mg).
-Calcium is absorbed in small intestine, however only part of the calcium consumed in foods or supplements is absorbed.
+Calcium is measured in milligrams (mg).
+It’s absorbed by the small intestine.
+However, only part of the calcium in foods and supplements is absorbed.

 Infants (0 to 6 months)